pkourany/Adafruit_PCD8544_mfGFX_IDE/README.md

 Nokia 5110 LCD library adapted for Spark Core by Paul Kourany, April 2014

+!!!
+Updated for Libraries 2.0, Jan 2017

-This code compiles on the Spark web IDE
+This code compiles on the Particle web IDE

 Requirement
 -----------

-This library requires the Adafruit_GFX library to be included in the user application.
+This library uses the Adafruit_GFX library.

 Usage